Prague - Things to Do in Prague in September

 What to Pack

-Comfortable walking shoes with good grip - you'll walk 8-12 km (5-7.5 miles) daily on uneven cobblestones that get slippery in rain
+Comfortable waterproof walking shoes with actual support - you'll cover 8-12 km (5-7 miles) daily on cobblestones that get slippery when wet.
+Those Instagram-worthy fashion sneakers will destroy your feet by day two.
+Break in shoes before the trip.

 Insider Knowledge